sequentech/election-orchestra/bench/README.md

 Cleaning up
 ===========

-Bench.sh reverts changes made to vfork scripts after it is run.
+Bench.sh reverts changes made to mixnet scripts after it is run.
 You can make sure this has worked by manually copying the bak files that hold the original scripts.

 The clear_disk.sh script can be used to delete files generated during tests.
 To avoid accidental use,